3arlN3t/Realitychecker/README.md

 ## 🖥️ Dashboard

-The web dashboard provides comprehensive monitoring and management capabilities:
+The integrated dashboard at `/dashboard` provides monitoring and analytics.
+A separate React admin app lives in `dashboard/` (optional) and can be built/deployed for a richer UI.

 ### Features